 The word remorse is common in daily speech, emotional conversations, and formal writing.
 It describes a deep feeling of regret after doing something wrong.
 Learning synonyms helps you express feelings more clearly and naturally in English.
+Find more emotional insights in the Emotions category for deeper understanding.

 Direct Answer